Our Latest Blogs

 LASIK is a surgical procedure, and there may be some complexities involved.
 Besides, each patient is unique.
 Thus the time required for LASIK may vary for each patient depending on several factors.
 Generally, it may take 7 minutes to 10 minutes for the procedure to get complete.
 However, some steps involved in the preparation may take an extra couple of minutes apart from the actual time required for the surgery.

-When it comes to LASIK, one of the commonly asked questions is whether the results are permanent, or for how long do they last?
+When it comes to LASIK, one of the commonly asked questions is whether the results are permanent, or for how long does LASIK last?
 Well, there are both short-term and long-term benefits associated with the surgery.
 By saying short-term, we refer to the improvement in the vision patients experience after 4 to 5 hours of the surgery.
 After taking precautions and proper rest for two or three days, you can resume your daily activities with a new and improved vision.
 Considering the long-term benefits, LASIK can help you maintain a clear vision for 10, 20, or more years, depending on your health.
 In short, LASIK promotes permanent results; however, you may feel a little haziness in your vision over the years due to age and macular degeneration.

 Takeaway

 Hazy vision is not only discomforting but can take a toll on daily life, as with weak or improper vision, doing everyday chores can be a struggle.
 Also, most spectacle wearers want to take out the burden over their nose bridge, and in such cases, LASIK allows them to enjoy clear vision without carrying bulky glasses over their faces.
 LASIK provides permanent results and makes an excellent treatment option for those having vision problems.
 However, you must ensure to get it done by an expert surgeon.
 After all, it is a matter of your delicate eyes.
-Dr. Deepa Gupta is one of the best eye surgeons in Gurgaon and holds the expertise of over 13 years in the field of ophthalmology.
+Dr. Deepa Gupta is one of the best eye surgeon in Gurgaon and holds the expertise of over 13 years in the field of ophthalmology.

 In how much time after the LASIK can I see clearly?